Tēnā koutou, thank you for your interest in our current funding round.

-15. The applicant is to include the New Zealand National Commission for UNESCO logo on any promotional material related to their project and acknowledgement of the support of the National Commission in any media statements released.
+15. The applicant is to include the New Zealand National Commission for UNESCO logo on any promotional material related to their project and acknowledge the support of the New Zealand National Commission for UNESCO in any media statements released.

 16. The contribution from the National Commission should be acknowledged in any publications, speeches and media releases relating to the project or activity, and identified as an integral component of the National Commission’s work programme.

-17. The Chair and members of the New Zealand National Commission for UNESCO and its Secretariat would appreciate being invited to any function in which the project is highlighted.
+17. The Chair and members of the New Zealand National Commission for UNESCO and its Secretariat would expect to be invited to any event associated with the project.
 While it may not always be possible for a representative to attend, they would hope to do so if they can.

 Payment of funds